 Repotting Your Moth Orchid

 This is one topic that many people don’t even think about, but is very important.
 Moth orchids are different from most of your other houseplants because they don’t grow in potting soil.
 (Do not ever repot a moth orchid into plain potting soil because they will 100% die on you!
 They are epiphytes in nature so they don’t grow in soil.)
-They are typically grown in a bark mix, sphagnum moss, or even various artificial media.
+They are typically grown in a bark mix, sphagnum moss, or even various artificial media and you can find all of these easily on Amazon.
 If you have your plant growing in bark mix or sphagnum moss, it will eventually break down and you will need to repot it otherwise your orchid root can start to rot.

 Click HERE to read about how I repot my moth orchids, and how often I do it.